Best Ways to Quit Smoking

-If you have decided to quit smoking, you have a variety of options to help you quit.
-First-line agents for smoking cessation have proved to be effective without excessive side effects.
-Treatments include nicotine replacement Therapy (NRT) and non-nicotine drug therapy.
+If you have decided to quit smoking or tobacco chewing, you have a variety of options to help you quit.
+First-line agents for smoking or tobacco cessation have proved to be effective without excessive side effects.
+Treatments include Nicotine Replacement Therapy (NRT) and non-nicotine drug therapy.

-Individuals who smoke 20 or less cigarettes per day should start with the 2 mg strength and those who smoke more than 20 cigarettes per day should start with the 4 mg strength.
-Nicotine gum 4 mg should be prescribed by a physician4.
+For smokers – Individuals who smoke 20 or less cigarettes per day should start with the 2 mg strength and those who smoke more than 20 cigarettes per day should start with the 4 mg strength.
+Nicotine gum 4 mg should be prescribed by a physician3.

 For tobacco chewers – If first dip of the day is > 30 minutes after awakening – 2 mg nicotine gum is recommended.
 If the dip is < 30 minutes after awakening 4 mg nicotine gum is recommended under doctor’s prescription.4

 - Non-Nicotine Drug Therapy Bupropion and varenicline are approved prescription drugs to help patients stop smoking1.

 - Brender E, Lynm C, Glass RM.
 Smoking Cessation.
 JAMA.
 2006;296(1):130.

 - Ashish Maseeh, MD, and Gagandeep Kwatra, MD A Review of Smoking Cessation Interventions.
 Medscape General Medicine.
 2005;7(2):24